 Art means different things to different people.
 What does art mean to you?

 What does art mean to me?
 Art is my life, it’s everything I know and I interpret life through it.
 It is the main constant that has always been with me since as long as I can remember, and as cheesy as it sounds, I know without a doubt this is why I am here, experiencing life through an artist’s eyes, with sensitive eyes.
 Art IS life.
 With art, with creativity, life happens, life explodes, we are taken to the space away from logic and we can divulge ourselves into dreams and imagination, where we can manifest those dreams into our reality.
 We allow ourselves to tap into that right brain where anything is possible.
 We can discover ourselves and our world.
 The Universe becomes our playground where we unfold life itself.
 The transmutation and transcendence of the soul.
 A place where we can turn darkness into light.
-Through art we can connect with our internal voice, with our muses, a place where we can dance with spirit, and give birth to conversation.
+Through art, we can connect with our internal voice, with our muses, a place where we can dance with spirit, and give birth to the conversation.